 The standard deviation is simply the square root of the variance.
 This makes the standard deviations of the two quiz distributions 1.225 and 2.588.
 The standard deviation is an especially useful measure of variability when the distribution is normal or approximately normal (see Chapter on Normal Distributions) because the proportion of the distribution within a given number of standard deviations from the mean can be calculated.
 For example, 68% of the distribution is within one standard deviation of the mean and approximately 95% of the distribution is within two standard deviations of the mean.
-Therefore, if you had a normal distribution with a mean of 50 and a standard deviation of 10, then 68% of the distribution would be between 50-10=40 and 50+10=60.
-Similarly, about 95% of the distribution would be between $50-2\times10=30$ and $50+2\times10=70$.
-The symbol for the population standard deviation is σ ; the symbol for an estimate computed in a sample is s.
-Figure s.
-Figure s.
-The red distribution has a mean of s0 and a standard deviation of s3; the blue distribution has a mean of s40 and a standard deviation is between s50 and s50.
-For the red distribution, s50 and s50 a
+Therefore, if you had a normal distribution with a mean of 50 and a standard deviation of 10, then 68% of the distribution would be between 50 - 10 = 40 and 50 + 10 = 60.
+Similarly, about 95% of the distribution would be between $50 - 2 \times 10 = 30$ and $50 + 2 \times 10 = 70$ .
+The symbol for the population standard deviation is $\sigma$ ; the symbol for an estimate computed in a sample is s.
+Figure 3.12.2 shows two normal distributions.
+The red distribution has a mean of 40 and a standard deviation of 5; the blue distribution has a mean of 60 and a standard deviation is between 35 and 45; for the blue distribution, 68% is between 50 and 70.